 Table of Contents

-- Who can enter Singapore?
+- Who can enter Singapore for leisure travel?

 - Flying into Singapore: Safety at Changi Airport

 - Look out for the SG Clean quality mark

 - Around the island: General health and safety measures

 ⚠️ Update: June 24, 2021

 Border measures and domestic travel restrictions have been updated amidst a resurgence of COVID-19 cases:

 Tightening of border measures for travelers arriving from higher-risk countries

 – Travelers with a travel history to higher-risk countries in the last 21 days must quarantine in a dedicated SHN facility for 14 days

 – Travelers with travel history to Israel and Taiwan in the last 21 days must quarantine in a dedicated SHN facility for 14 days, and another 7 days in their place of residence